bitwarden/help/_articles/miscellaneous/attachments.md

 {% note %}Using file attachments requires a premium membership or paid organization account.{% endnote %}

-Attaching and managing files can be done from any bitwarden client application.
+Attaching and managing files can be done from any Bitwarden client application.
 Any file  100MB or smaller can be attached to an item in your vault.

 All **premium membership** and **paid organization** accounts include 1GB of encrypted file storage.
 Additional storage can be purchased in 1GB increments if needed.